funkycochise/Insert-Coin_Res/README.md

-# Insert-coin script for Mister FPGA
+# Insert-Coin script for Mister FPGA